MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-guidelines-and-best-practices-for-authoring-forms-in-the-authoring-tool.md

 ---
-title: Guidelines and Best Practices for Authoring Forms in the Authoring Tool
+title: Guidelines and best practices for authoring forms
+description: Learn about the guidelines and best practices for authoring forms with the Service Manager Authoring Tool.
-manager: cfreeman
+manager: carmonm
 ms.custom: na
 ms.prod: system-center-2016
 author: bandersmsft